Madhavi Latha: Early life and initiation into para-sports

 Madhavi was born as the youngest of four siblings in a small village in Telangana, to a father who was a school-teacher and a mother who was a homemaker.
 She was diagnosed with polio at 7 months old, a condition that caused her legs and her spinal cord to weaken, due to which she began to use a wheelchair from an early age.
-She was left with a paralysed lower body, and minimal movement in her hands and even caused her to not be able to speak.
+She was left with a paralyzed lower body, and minimal movement in her hands and even caused her to not be able to speak.
 Madhavi completed her schooling and pursued a college degree privately, graduating with a B.A. in mathematics.
 She also completed a typist to improve her job prospects, as she was instilled with the desire to be financially independent from her parents.
 She got a job for a state bank in Hyderabad before moving to Standard Chartered bank in Chennai in 2006.
 In Hyderabad, Madhavi learned to ride a scooter, and then later, a car, so that she could commute independently.

 In her late 30s, the disease had progressed, causing life-threatening complications to her spine and her lungs.
 Her spine had compressed further owing to the disease and was putting pressure on one of her lungs, depriving her body of oxygen.
 Doctors gave her between six months to a year to live.
 It was at this time that her physiotherapist, Dr Anand Jothi, suggested that she take up hydrotherapy.
 The buoyancy of the water made her body weight lighter, and her legs and back were able to support the weight of her body underwater.
 Following her doctor's advice, Madhavi started to teach herself to swim using inflatable tubes, as she could not find a coach.
 It was only after she had learned how to swim freestyle that she found herself a coach, who then taught her about the other styles of swimming – butterfly stroke, breast stroke, etc. In an interview, she said, "Under water my weight is lesser.
 Inside the water, I can use muscle movements with little effort.
 I feel like a fish inside the water."

-Madhavi was initiated into the world of competitive sports when she participated in a corporate Olympiad in 2010, whilst being employed in a multinational bank.
-She was the only person with a disability who competed in that swimming meet, and organisers' insisted that she be surrounded by four people in case of an emergency.
-However, she completed the 100m freestyle event to great applause, and was given the title of Most Encouraging Sportsperson.
+Madhavi entered the realm of competitive sports in 2010 by joining a corporate Olympiad, during her time at a global banking corporation.
+In that swimming competition, she was the sole participant with a disability.
+The event organizers made sure she was accompanied by four individuals for safety purposes.
+Despite this, she successfully finished the 100m freestyle race, earning significant acclaim and the honor of being named the Most Encouraging Sportsperson.